Our mission is to provide a steady and predictable revenue stream to help financially support Berkshire Humane Society.

 Mimi Rosenblatt has been a passionate animal lover her entire life, caring for dogs, bunnies, ducks, turtles, tropical fish, hamsters, gerbils, lizards, and, of course, cats.
 After living in San Francisco and Austin, Mimi relocated to the Berkshires in 2004.
 She joined Berkshire Humane Society in 2010 as an original member of the Purradise Advisory Board where she has used her public relations and fund-raising experience.
 Founding Catwalk Boutique allowed Mimi to “marry” her love of fashion with her love of animals.
 Mimi lives in Great Barrington with her husband Mark Lefenfeld and their two rescued cats from Purradise.

 Marsha Weiner, who hails from the Midwest, has lived in the Berkshires since 1996.
 Her passionate love of animals led to her to Berkshire Humane Society where she has been actively involved for years.
 Marsha has been involved with Purradise since its inception in 2010.
 Founding Catwalk Boutique was a natural extension of Marsha’s ongoing dedication to homeless animals.
 She lives in Great Barrington with her husband, Dr. Ed Weiner, and their two rescued cats.

-Leslie Weil has been a Berkshire Humane Society (BHS) board member since 2010 and is currently the Vice-President of the board.
-She relocated to the Berkshires from NYC full time to devote herself to all things animal-welfare related.
-In addition to all of her volunteer hours for BHS Leslies works part-time at Chez Pet in Lenox.
-Leslie has an extensive background in interior design, sales, fashion and graphic design.
-Leslie lives in Stockbridge with her husband Mark Lee and their two rescued cats Tetley, 17, and Mikey, 8.
+Leslie Weil has been a Berkshire Humane Society board member since 2010 and currently serves as vice president.
+She relocated to the Berkshires from New York City to devote herself to all things animal-welfare related.
+In addition to all of her volunteer hours for Berkshire Humane Society, Leslie works part-time at Chez Pet in Lenox.
+She has put her extensive background in interior design, sales, fashion and graphic design to use founding the original Catwalk Boutique.
+Leslie lives in Stockbridge with her husband Mark Lee and their two rescued cats.